This post may contain affiliate links. Please read our disclosure policy.

 • Lentils: My preference is to use green lentils because they hold their shape well while cooking and provide a hearty texture.
 Brown lentils also work well, though they may cook slightly faster.
 Red lentils will cook quicker but can become mushy.

-• Add more liquid if needed: If the soup gets too thick, just add a bit more broth or water.
+• Adjust the Texture: If the soup is too thick, stir in a little broth or water.

 Nutrition